JulienReveillon/CFD-install-post-ubuntu/README.md

 2. Setup your basic ubuntu system (make sure to stay in LTS version 20.04 !)
 3. Download the script :
     wget https://raw.githubusercontent.com/JulienReveillon/CFD-install-post-ubuntu/master/CFD-install-baseCFD.sh
-4. switchto on or off the first 4 flags.
+4. switch to on or off the first 4 flags.
-5. Execute the script : (warning #1 : do not execute this script while ubuntu is updating)
+5. Execute the script : (##warning #1 : do not execute this script while ubuntu is updating)
     #> bash CFD-install-baseCFD.sh

-    warning #2 : it will ask you for the sudo passwd, enter it. but do no sudo the whole script otherwise you will have owner/group problems be sure to have a fast internet connection, SALOME package is greater than 3Go
+    ##warning #2 : it will ask you for the sudo passwd, enter it.
+    but do no sudo the whole script otherwise you will have owner/group problems be sure to have a fast internet connection, SALOME package is greater than 3Go